shachar5020/TransformerWSI4OncoDXPrediction/README.md

 TransformerWSI4OncoDXPrediction
 -----
 A deep learning pipeline for the prediction of breast cancer recurrence risk (OncotypeDX) and chemotherapy benefit from H&E‑stained whole slide images.
-This repository provides preprocessing, feature extraction, training and inference scripts for the paper "Deep Learning on Histopathological Images to Predict Breast Cancer Recurrence Risk and Chemotherapy Benefit".

 The feature‑extraction backbone and slide‑level transformer architecture are adapted from https://github.com/prov-gigapath/prov-gigapath © the Prov‑GigaPath authors, licensed under Apache‑2.0, and adjusted to fit our requirements.